 The following are 10 ways parents can help reduce hyperactivity.

 While many of the strategies are things a parent can do to help their child, it is also important to teach your child methods for self-regulation.
-Deep breathing exercises, yoga, tai chi or meditation all help a child learn to slow down their thoughts and their bodies.
+Deep breathing exercises, yoga, tai chi, or meditation all help a child learn to slow down their thoughts and their bodies.
 Work with a professional if you aren't sure how to teach your child these different methods of relaxation.

 For moments of high activity at home, taking a walk outside can help your child calm down.
 Being outside and regular exercise have both been shown to reduce ADHD symptoms.
 If your child is still young, plan a daily walk around the block into your routine.
 If he is older, have him take a short walk outside before settling down to do homework or another quiet time activity.

 Hyperactivity zooms when boredom sets in.
 Create a box of activities geared toward your child's interests.
-The box might contain dress-up clothes, art supplies, Legos, models or whatever activity tends to hold your child's interest.
+The box might contain dress-up clothes, art supplies, Legos, models, or whatever activity tends to hold your child's interest.
 To keep the box interesting and novel, switch items once in awhile and once he has lost interest, put the box away until it is needed again.

-Create a quiet time area - Create a space in your house for your child to retreat to during "quiet time."
-You could use a bean bag share and have plenty of books, puzzles and coloring books to keep your child busy and quiet.
+Create a space in your house for your child to retreat to during "quiet time."
+You could use a bean bag chair and have plenty of books, puzzles, and coloring books to keep your child busy and quiet.

 For children who seem eternally restless or must fidget whenever they are trying to sit still, provide fidgeting alternatives to help them release energy and keep moving without disturbing others.
 Your child might sit still for longer periods of time if he has a stress ball or other object in his hand he can manipulate.
 Chewing gum may also help (but usually isn't allowed in school.)